 near Castiglion Fiorentino, Southern Tuscany

-In the farmhouse there are 6 rooms (a single, 3 doubles and 2
+In the farmhouse there are 5 rooms (3 doubles and 2 suites); in the

-and sizes but they are basically of the same style, each named
+they are basically of the same style, each named after a flower

-after a flower (Clematis, Rosa Antica, Orchidea - denoted by
+(Clematis, Rosa Antica, Orchidea - denoted by flower-sprigged straw

-iron headboards, kilims on glazed terracotta floors, white-washed
+on glazed terracotta floors, white-washed walls, hand-painted doors

-walls, hand-painted doors and matching furniture.
-The look is
+and matching furniture.
+The look is classic Tuscan farmhouse

-hand-crafted – but with an extra layer of comfort.
+– simple, uncluttered, hand-crafted – but with an extra

 As in most old farmhouses, some of the rooms are a little dark, with small windows and sombre colours, but dark means cool – though they are all air conditioned except for the single (Mimosa) and the smallest of the doubles (Charming).
 Each is provided with mineral water, fresh fruit and flowers (there was a huge vase of fragrant longi lilies in our room); some have sunny aspects and lovely views.
 The bathrooms (most just have showers) are clean and white-tiled, with bathrobes and L’Erbario Toscano toiletries.